-While The Crown season 4 has yet to debut on Netflix, anticipation for the upcoming next two seasons of the Emmy-winning historical drama about the royal family is already ramping up.
-The streaming platform recently announced some of the new stars taking over for the current cast -- prepare to say goodbye to Olivia Colman and hello to Imelda Staunton -- and confirmed that season 6 will be its last.
-From the cast, including the addition of Khalid Abdalla as Dodi Fayed, to the timeline and production, here is everything ET knows about The Crown seasons 5 and 6 so far:
+With The Crown season 4 now streaming on Netflix, anticipation is already ramping up for the upcoming next two seasons of the Emmy-winning historical drama about the royal family.
+Over the past year, the streaming platform announced some of the new stars taking over for the current cast in season 5 -- prepare to say goodbye to Olivia Colman and hello to Imelda Staunton -- and confirmed that season 6 will be its last.
+From the cast, including the addition of Khalid Abdalla as Dodi Fayed, to the timeline, here is everything ET knows about the final two seasons of creator Peter Morgan’s series:

 New Cast Members

 Per tradition of the series, The Crown recasts the lead roles every two seasons, meaning that following seasons 3 and 4 audiences will get a whole new cast.
-So far, Netflix has announced several key parts, including Staunton taking over for Colman as Queen Elizabeth II, Jonathan Pryce following Tobias Menzies as Prince Philip, Lesley Manville stepping in for Helena Bonham Carter as Princess Margaret, and Elizabeth Debicki playing Princess Diana after Emma Corrin originated the role in season 4, and Dominic West replacing Josh O'Connor as Prince Charles.
+So far, Netflix has announced several key roles, including Staunton taking over for Colman as Queen Elizabeth II, Jonathan Pryce following Tobias Menzies as Prince Philip, Lesley Manville stepping in for Helena Bonham Carter as Princess Margaret, and Elizabeth Debicki playing Princess Diana after Emma Corrin originated the role in season 4, and Dominic West replacing Josh O'Connor as Prince Charles.

 Other major roles still to be announced include Princess Anne, who was originated on screen by Erin Doherty in season 3.
 Their younger siblings, Prince Andrew and Prince Edward, are likely to appear in smaller roles after making their debuts in season 4, with the former going through his own martial problems with Duchess of York, Sarah Ferguson, around the same time as Charles and Diana.

 Imelda Staunton as Queen Elizabeth II